Melissa Hobson: the Ocean Writer. Examples of my work

 Unusual mortality events - Nat Geo

 What's going on with mass whale strandings?
 Could it be anything to do with offshore wind?
-I spoke to some scientists to find out for Nat Geo.
+For Nat Geo, I spoke to some scientists to find out why whales are stranding en masse.

 Isle of Lewis strandings - Guardian